emissary-ingress/emissary/reference/tls/client-cert-validation.md

 ## Configuration

-To configure client certificate by creating a secret to hold your client's CA certificate and setting `ca_secret` to the value of that secret.
+To configure client certificate by creating a secret to hold your client's CA certificate and setting `ca_secret` to the value of that secret:

 1. Create a secret to hold the client CA certificate